open-voice-interoperability/docs-archived/README.md

 - To view the diagrams, please install the [github-mermaid](https://chrome.google.com/webstore/detail/github-%2B-mermaid/goiiopgdnkogdbjmncgedmgpoajilohe) chrome extension.
 - To learn more about mermaid, click [here](https://github.com/mermaid-js/mermaid).

+## Creating Key Architecture Decision
+- To support an inclusive ratification of ideas, we use architecture decision tool.
+To create new AD.

+>   ``` adr new -s 2 vrs-integration  ```

 ## OVN way of working
 If you are interested to see our working style, see this [link](https://github.com/open-voice-network/docs/blob/master/way_of_working.md).